 - State the play title and author of each monologue before you perform it.

 - With introductions and monologues, your video should be no longer than 4 minutes, or 5-6 minutes if you have included 2 songs.

 For those wishing to concentrate in technical theatre and/or design, including stage management, submission of a portfolio is recommended, but not required.
-If documentation of design/tech/management work is available please email to Jeanine Uribe at email@example.com or mail a physical hard copy to:
+If documentation of design/tech/management work is available please email a digital portfolio to Jeanine Uribe at firstname.lastname@example.org.

 Of greater importance for tech and design students is a required strong letter of recommendation from the high school drama teacher or other supervisor (i.e. community theatre/professional work) detailing the quantity and quality of the student's contributions to backstage work.
 Students interested in both acting and technical/design experience are encouraged to submit portfolio/recommendations for both areas.

 Keep the background simple, use a 3/4 body shot frame, and no zooming.
 No internal editing, although there may be a break from the introduction to the monologues.
 The monologues should be done one after another.

 In choosing pieces for your audition we recommend the following: